 Toddler Development in the Me Do It Phase

-Most children enter the "Me Do It" stage between 18 and 36 months with varying degrees of intensity depending on their temperament.
-This stage comes with challenges such as toddler temper tantrums, but it's also cause for celebration.
-It means that your child recognizes herself as separate from others and feels safe and confident enough to take risks.
+Most children enter the “Me Do It” stage between 18 and 36 months with varying degrees of intensity depending on their temperament.
+This stage comes with challenges, such as toddler temper tantrums, but it’s also cause for celebration.
+It means that your child recognizes themselves as separate from others and feels safe and confident enough to take risks.
 When children are allowed to try things on their own, they master new skills and build self-esteem.
 Allowing your child opportunities to do things independently takes longer than if you helped, but the end results are worth the extra effort.
 Below are a few tips to encourage toddler development and help your child through this exciting time.

 Tips for Encouraging Toddler Development

 • Give clear, simple directions.
-Sometimes you must intervene to prevent behavior problems from developing.
-In this case, use clear, direct language.
-Tell your child what you want him to do, rather than what you don't want him to do, and offer empathy and understanding to reduce toddler tantrums.
-For example, perhaps your toddler wants to climb the shelves in the pantry to reach her favorite snack.
-Say, "This isn't safe.
-I will help you.
-You can get the bowls from the bottom cupboard."
+Use clear, direct language with your toddler.
+Tell your child what you want them to do, rather than what you don’t want them to do, and offer empathy and understanding when toddler tantrums occur.
+For example, perhaps your toddler wants to climb the shelves in the pantry to reach a favorite snack.
+Say, “I see that you would like a snack.
+Climbing the shelves isn’t safe.
+I will help you down.
+You can get the bowls from the bottom cupboard.”

 Your child will continue to navigate between independence and the need for parental security throughout childhood and even into young adulthood.
 This struggle is normal, healthy, and completely necessary for children to become strong, self-sufficient adults.
 Your role as a parent is to lead through example and gentle direction, while fostering and maintaining a warm, trusting relationship.